|THE SNEEZIN' SEASON

 How can I control and treat my asthma?
 Is there a relation between the menstral cycle and asthma and allergy symptoms?
 Can adults develop asthma late in life?
-What are the hereditary aspects of asthma and allergies?
 Is it true that the longer you breast feed, the less allergies your children will have?
+What new drugs are available to treat asthma and allergies?
 What kinds of allergy testing alternatives are there?
 Additional comments....

 Browse NewsHour coverage of Health issues.

 The National Allergy Bureau gives up-to-date allergy conditions.